sabate/sabate/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on cloud security
+- 🔭 I’m currently working on different projects, but the area I enjoy the most is Cloud Security in Azure and AWS.
-- 🌱 I’m currently learning
+- 🌱 I’m learning to attempt the AWS Solution Architect Professional certification in April.
+- ⚡ I'm preparing to run a Marathon in June, Summer is around the corner!

 <!--